EduardoNeville/ask_ai/README.md

 ## Error Handling

-All interactions with LLMs return `Result<String>`.
+All interactions with Framework return `Result<String>`.
 Errors are encapsulated using the `AppError` enum, which defines three main error types:

 1. **ModelError**: Occurs when querying a specific model fails.
 2. **ApiError**: Indicates an issue with the API key or API call.